Hi Sam, thanks for taking the time to chat with us.

 The creative process is a beautifully chaotic process and in the studio, both the beauty and chaos can become very noticeable.
 I once had a band recording a single with me and the frontman of the band and myself wanted to have some variation with drum parts and the drummer was just so dead set on the part that he wouldn’t play anything differently.
 It’s not like the takes were bad but could have been a little more dynamic and that is what we wanted to draw out of him.
 To get him to that spot mentally, we ended up annoying the drummer until he was so mad at us that he didn’t want to talk to us.
 He used that amount of frustration to play an almost completely different part one time, which ended up making it onto the track.
 The most beautiful aspect of that take though was the fact that I only had to make 12 slight timing edits for the entire 4-minute song.
 I personally cannot be creative with that type of mindset but I learned that there are so many different ways to bring out the creativity in anybody and as a producer/engineer, that is my job.

-Biggest name you’ve worked with?
+The biggest name you’ve worked with?

 I have run the front of house or monitors for artists such as Adam Blackstone, Darrell Robinson, Curt Chambers, and Phil Keaggy, but in the studio, the biggest name I have worked with is Brosef Gordon-Levitt which now has the name Bravado.